16 Essential Blood Tests During First Trimester of Pregnancy

 You may have to take some additional tests during the first trimester of your pregnancy.
 They are as follows:

-Screening for Thyroid:
+1. Screening for Thyroid

 During the first trimester of pregnancy, your doctor would want to determine your thyroid level.
 If you have hypothyroid or hyperthyroid, you will be kept under close monitoring throughout the pregnancy to ensure that your thyroid hormones stay under control as it is essential for the proper development of the baby.

-Rubella (German measles):
+2. Rubella (German Measles)

-Combined Screening Test:
+3. Combined Screening Test

 Hepatitis C blood test is optional and usually suggested if you believe that you may be infected by Hepatitis C. This test is only done if the doctors observe any symptoms of Hepatitis C from you.

-Herpes Simplex Virus (HSV):
+6. Herpes Simplex Virus (HSV)

-Sickle Cell Disease and Thalassemia:
+7. Sickle Cell Disease and Thalassemia

-Screening for vitamin D levels:
+9. Screening for Vitamin D levels

-A lack of the requisite amount of Vitamin D may cause weakened bones or abnormal growth in newborns, and increase the risk of complications such as preeclampsia in the mother-to-be.
+A lack of the requisite amount of Vitamin D may cause weak bones or abnormal growth in newborns, and increase the risk of complications such as preeclampsia in the mother-to-be.
 A test to determine the levels of vitamin D is thus often conducted in the first trimester.

 Big hospitals have their laboratories, and blood tests are done in these well-equipped labs.
 These days, many renowned labs offer to collect blood samples from home to save the patients from the trouble of moving out of bed when not well.

 Many people worry about the safety of blood samples being collected from home and transported to the labs for the test.
 They assume that there are high chances of the results getting skewed in this scenario.
-But so far there is no definite evidence for the same.
+But so far, there is no definite evidence for the same.

-Hence, all blood tests done at home or the collection centre are safe and accurate as long you chose a reputed laboratory.
+Hence, all blood tests done at home or the collection centre are safe and accurate as long as you chose a reputed laboratory.

 Can You Request Additional Tests?

 There are few conditions for which tests are not offered as a part of first-trimester screening blood test routine.
-In the following cases, you may request for an additional blood test.
+In the following cases, you may request an additional blood test.

 - If you have a pet at home and you feel that you are in danger of being infected with toxoplasmosis which usually spreads through cat poop, soil or undercooked meat, then you must request your doctor to test you for the same.
 Toxoplasmosis can damage a developing baby or can be a cause of miscarriage.
 Hence, you must be careful.